tejaswinikannan/100_weeks_of_Hevy/README.md

 ## 💡 Skills Demonstrated
 - Data cleaning and transformation (Power Query)
 - Data modeling to deduplicate exercise logs
-- Dashboard design in Power BI
+- Designed an interactive **Power BI dashboard**
-- KPI visualizations (Gauge, Multi-Row Cards, Custom Tooltips)
+- Created KPIs and trend analyses to highlight consistency and progress